dyihoon90/glogging/README.md

 See `domainModels/request.interface` for the shape of IExpressRequest.

-Example of a function being decorated:
+Example of a class being decorated:

 ```typescript
 @LogTransaction(logger,'TRANSACTION_MODULE_1','a.filename.ts')